 Goa can be hard on a vegetarian and between the typical North Indian places near Baga and South Indian thali joints, options can get pretty limited.
-Off late though, the state's being kinder with a flurry of beautiful veggie cafes and vegan chill-out pads dishing out more than just good masala chai and pakoras.
+Of late though, the state's being kinder with a flurry of beautiful veggie cafes and vegan chill-out pads dishing out more than just good masala chai and pakoras.
 Here's are the 12 vegetarian restaurants that get our vote.

-This is an award-winning restaurant, and is only a five-minute walk from Agonda beach.
+This is an award-winning cafe restaurant, and is only a five-minute walk from Agonda beach.
 They use only organic and fresh produce.
 Located in a resort in Canacona, it offers a range of quality vegetarian food, with vegan alternatives.
 It's tucked inside an eco-resort, has a laid-back ambience and some yummy desserts and smoothies.

 Just off the main Chogm road in Sangolda, Saraya has a garden cafe that opens for a couple of hours in the morning and 7pm onwards for dinner.
 Everything is organic and fresh, and their wood-fired pizzas are the best thing to have in the evenings.
 The vegetarian thali, salads and coolers are also pretty popular.
 Oh, and if you feel like pairing that margherita pizza with some cheap wine, you can BYO.